hespinozasarmiento/COMP373_P1/README.md

 •	Make available all client interfaces/services specified in the specification document (Facility, Facility Use, and Facility Maintenance Client Interfaces).

+# ISSUES

+After designing the UML model, we were unable to figure out the SQL connection to our database.
+For that reason, the client view is not fully functional.
+However, the code runs.
+The UML and our code show the plan we wanted to follow, but we unable to because of the complications we encountered.

 # USEAGE
   Android Studio 3.4.1 (JAVA)